MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/DataLakeStorage.md

 ## Publish report to Power BI service

 After you've created the visualizations in Power BI Desktop, you can share it with others by publishing it to the Power BI service.
-For instructions on how to do that, see [Publish from Power BI Desktop](https://powerbi.microsoft.com/documentation/powerbi-desktop-upload-desktop-files/).
+For instructions on how to do that, go to [Publish from Power BI Desktop](https://powerbi.microsoft.com/documentation/powerbi-desktop-upload-desktop-files/).

 ## See also